nbenaglia/my-airflow/docs/airflow/presentation.md

 )
 ```

 - tasks: these are generated when instantiating operator objects.
+Each task is an implementation of an Operator, for example a PythonOperator to execute some Python code, or a BashOperator to run a Bash command.

-An object instantiated from an operator is called a constructor.
-The first argument task_id acts as a unique identifier for the task.
+The first argument task_id (passed to the operator constructor) acts as a unique identifier for the task.

 ```airflow
 t1 = BashOperator(